The Spark Before the Fire: Why Game Environment Is Everything

 Across sports:

-NFL: Explosive plays add new downs and new drives.
+• NFL: Explosive plays create new drives and new downs.

 Explosiveness doesn’t create chaos — it forces chaos.